So you don’t want to develop heart disease?

 Control internal inflammation:

 The most important way to control inflammation is to eat carefully.
 The AHA calls this simply eating Mediterranean style, but there is no real explanation for you.
 Well, the explanation is that eating processed, sugary, starchy, or fast foods cause inflammation.
 Remember when we discussed plaque formation above?
 Inflammation is pivotal to the plaquing process.
-You can eat Paleo or just an anti-inflammatory diet plan which is what you’ll find in the weight loss book in the footer.
+You can eat Paleo or just an anti-inflammatory diet which is what you’ll find in full detail in my weight loss book.
 You can add supplements such as fish oils, green tea, and curcumin to lower inflammatory markers.
 Get this under control, or you will be clogging up your arteries.
-Inflammatory markers to have measured include a serum insulin and a CRP.
+Inflammatory markers to have measured include a serum insulin, homocysteine and a CRP.

 Control your blood sugar: